kimny817/NETS213-Fabrec/README.md

 Business Model
 ========================

-In order to maintain a consistently updating website, we would ask Fabrec customers to provide recommendations as well getting recommendations.
-Therefore, we ask Fabrec customers to submit 5 HITs before getting their recommendations
+In order to maintain a consistently updating website, we would strongly recommend Fabrec customers to provide recommendations as well getting recommendations.
+Therefore, we kindly ask Fabrec customers to submit 5 HITs before getting their recommendations